 You can configure One Identity Safeguard for Privileged Passwords to notify you of pending password release workflow events, such as when a password release request is pending, denied, or revoked, and so forth.
-For more information, see Configuring alerts.
+For more information, see Configuring alerts on page 35.